-And for Elizabeth of Bleubeard and Elizabeth, the wonderful horse over the mantel.
+I love the wonderful horse over the mantel.

 These scarves, used as table runners here, were from the Dollar Tree several years ago.
 At previous dinners, they tied them around chair backs.
 I bought some after that to do the same and to use in other ways, like around small trees.
 But as a runner, they look delightful!